The smallest unit of speech

 English Language Learners whose home language is not alphabetic will struggle with :

-Created by snowdemon163 over 1 year ago
+Created by snowdemon163 almost 2 years ago